microsoft/CCF/doc/developers/kv/kv_how_to.rst

 .. note::

     When accessing a ``Map`` by name, the confidentiality is encoded in the map's name with a "public:" prefix.
 For example "public:foo" refers to a public ``Map`` while "foo" is a private ``Map``.
-The latter is encrypted before writing to the ledger, whereas the former is written unencrypted so can be read by external tools with access to the ledger.
+The latter is encrypted before writing to the ledger and all access to the table must happen through application code.
+The former is written unencrypted so can be read by external tools with access to the ledger.
 These maps are distinct; writes to "public:foo" have no impact on "foo".

 Modifying a ``View``